Crashed Hard Drive Recovery

 How long does recovery from a failed drive take?

-Firmware repairs: 2 to 5 business days.
-Head replacements: 1 to 3 weeks, depending on donor drive availability.
-Platter damage cases with extensive imaging: up to 4 weeks.
+Firmware repairs: 3-6 weeks.
+Head replacements: 4-8 weeks, depending on donor drive availability.
+Platter damage cases with extensive imaging: 4-8 weeks.
 Rush service is available for critical situations.

 Data Recovery Standards & Verification